Tips for Editing Your Own Writing

 February 01, 2023

 It isn't easy to edit your own writing.
 Because you know what you meant to write, your eye will often gloss over misspellings, missing words, and incorrect word choices.
 Even when you are determined to slow down and read what you’ve written word-for-word, it’s almost impossible to resist skimming some sections.
 Sometimes you may find yourself skimming inadvertently, and other times it may be by choice when you think you’ve reviewed a passage enough.
 By choice or by accident, it’s hard to look at something you’ve written with the level of attention required to do a comprehensive edit.
-For this reason, if at all possible, it’s always a best practice to have someone else review what you’ve written to ensure it is clear and has no glaring errors.
+For this reason, if at all possible, it’s always best practice to have someone else review what you’ve written to ensure it is clear and has no glaring errors.

 However, there are occasions when editing your own writing is unavoidable.
 For instance, in the context of grant writing, you might work for a small nonprofit and be unable to afford the services of a professional editor.
 Or maybe you are uncomfortable asking a friend or colleague to read your text.
 It’s for these moments that we’ve created the following list of tips and tricks.